 Unfortunately, this happens all too often in relationships.
 When People describe events that have led to a crises in a relationship, they often give completely different accounts of these events.
 Often the people involved are convinced that the other person is not telling the truth.

 I often come across this phenomenon in my practice.
-When a couple is in a crisis and are recounting the events that led to the crises, it is critical to first accept that, as a rule, no one in the room is lying.
+When a couple is in a crisis and are recounting the events that led to the crisis, it is critical to first accept that, as a rule, no one in the room is lying.
 The next step is to listen to each other carefully and try to understand what lens each person is using to view reality.
 Understanding the distortions that these lenses impose upon our perception, can provide us clues on how to repair a relationships that is ailing.

 It is often humbling to discover how subjective our perception is.